nitishmakam/Twitter-Bot/README.md

 Specify your username and password in the respective fields and run python3 unlike_tweets.py

 #### How to Use
-Specify your username and password in the config.yaml file and run with python3 unlike_tweets.py
+Specify your username and password in the config.ini file and run with python3 unlike_tweets.py